simplecov-ruby/simplecov/README.md

   * Make your feature addition or bug fix.
   * Add tests for it.
 This is important so I don't break it in a future version unintentionally.
   * Send me a pull request on Github.

+## Kudos

+Thanks to Aaron Patterson (http://engineering.attinteractive.com/2010/08/code-coverage-in-ruby-1-9/) for the original idea for this!

 ## Copyright